Kathy Johnson Art

 - Potholder and tongs for handling hot bundles.

-- Stock pot or roasting pan with a lid - something that will no longer be used for cooking food and is large enough to accommodate the 6" x 8.75" journal pages bundle and the 9.5 - 10" long rolled journal cover bundle
+- Stock pot or roasting pan with a lid - something that will no longer be used for cooking food and is large enough to accommodate the 6.75" x 9.5" journal bundle.
+See FAQ's for more options

 - Portable electric burner or hot plate